parley-messaging/ios-library/README.md

 By default, Parley applies Public Key Pinning on every request executed to the chat api.
 In order to do you need to add the certificate to your project.

 You can use the certificate in this repository when using the default base url (`/Example/ParleyExample/Supported Files/*.parley.nu_21-Aug-2022.cer`).

+When a certificate is going to expire you can safely transition by adding the new `.cer` to the project.
+It is important to leave the old `.cer` in the app until after the new one is valid.
+In the next release the old certificate can be removed.

 *More information about Public Key Pinning can be found on the website of [OWASP](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning).*